dojo/docs/dijit/info.rst

   <link rel="stylesheet" href="lib/dijit/themes/tundra/tundra.css">

 and by the addition of a theme class name on a parent element.
-By using the ``<body>`` tag, we are able to ensure all widgets in the page have the same CSS rules (some widgdet's like `Dialog <dijit/Dialog>`_ intentionally attach themsevles to the ``<body>`` element, so no styling is present if the class identifier is on some child node):
+By using the ``<body>`` tag, we are able to ensure all widgets in the page have the same CSS rules (some widgets like `Dialog <dijit/Dialog>`_ intentionally attach themselves to the ``<body>`` element, so no styling is present if the class identifier is on some child node):

 .. code-block :: html